Learn Everything about Sauvignon Gris.

-The grape was almost nonexistent, until it was rediscovered by Jacky Preys, a grower and wine maker from the Loire Valley.
+The grape was almost nonexistent until it was rediscovered by Jacky Preys, a grower and winemaker from the Loire Valley.
+Jacky Preys is one of the few producers making wine from 100% Sauvignon Gris.
 Not many vineyards from any country use Sauvignon Gris.
-Most of it is found in Chile, Bordeaux, Australia and New Zealand.
+Most of it is found in Chile, Bordeaux, Australia, and New Zealand.

-While the berries thick skin displays a distinct, red, pink hue, the inside of the grape is white and the juice is white.
-The grape is high in sugar with good acidity and the yields are often naturally low, which delivers good concentration of flavor.
+While the berries’ thick skin displays a distinct, red, pink hue, the inside of the grape is white and the juice is white.
+The grape is high in sugar with good acidity and the yields are often naturally low, which delivers a good concentration of flavor.

 Some of the best producers in Pessac Leognan use it in their Bordeaux Blanc blends.
-Chateau Haut Brion, Chateau Smith Haut Lafitte and Chateau Pape Clement use varying amounts of Sauvignon Gris in the blends for their wines.
-In fact, Pape Clement uses up to 5% of the varietal in their Pape Clement Blanc.
+Chateau Haut Brion, Chateau Smith Haut Lafitte and Chateau Pape Clement use varying amounts of Sauvignon Gris in the blends for their white wines.
+In fact, Pape Clement uses up to 5% of the varietal in Chateau Pape Clement Blanc.